Bracero Program: Effects

+Operation Wetback, executed in order to address concerns over illegal immigration while the Bracero program brought in unprecedented numbers of Mexican migrants, continues to have relevance nearly 75 years later, as Donald Trump cited it as an example of what he would do should he win the presidency during his 2016 presidential run.
+After its completion, Operation Wetback was hailed as having brought illegal immigration under control, but in reality, it was largely unsuccessful in stemming illegal immigration.

 The aftermath of the Bracero Program's effect on labor conditions for agricultural workers continues to be debated.
 On one hand, the end of the program allowed workers to unionize and facilitated victories made by labor organizations and other individuals.
 A key victory for these former braceros was the abolition of the short-handed hoe, el cortito, spurred by the efforts of American lawyer Maurice Jordan.
 Jordan was successfully able to win a case against California growers, claiming that the tool did not increase crop yield and caused several health issues for workers.

-However, the unionization efforts of the United Farm Workers, as popular as they were, were increasingly challenged by farm owners in the 1970s.
-Employers would pit unions against one another as they increasingly hired workers from the Teamster union, for example, that challenged the earlier work done by the UFW to achieve favorable contracts.
-Furthermore, union participation has decreased among many farmworkers, reaching a 90% decline from 1975-2000, consequently lowering the bargaining power of these organizations.

 Some consider the H-2A visa program to be a repeat of the abuses of the Bracero Program where workers report dangerous conditions.
-For example, a blueberry farm worker in Washington died on August 2017 for reported 12-hour shifts under hot conditions to meet production quotas.
+For example, a blueberry farm worker in Washington died in August 2017 for reported 12-hour shifts under hot conditions to meet production quotas.

-A 2018 study published in the American Economic Review found that the Bracero program did not have any adverse impact on the labor market outcomes of American-born farm workers.
-The end of the Bracero program did not raise wages or employment for American-born farm workers.